 In a previous life Tracy worked in marketing at the Museum of Modern Art and museum education at the Solomon R. Guggenheim.
 She has a master’s degree in Visual Arts Administration from New York University.

-Tracy has been accepted to the Chateau d'Orquevaux Artist Residency, in Orquevaux, France, for 2021-2022 and was awarded The Denis Diderot A-i-R Grant.
+She has been accepted to the Chateau d'Orquevaux Artist Residency, in Orquevaux, France, for 2022 and was awarded the Denis Diderot A-i-R Grant.

-She has begun to curate exhibitions in support of the environment.
-This year, Tracy curated an exhibition on Artsy, Art for Environmental and Climate Justice.
-In 2020, she curated a show for the Art Gowanus ArtWalk, UPCYCLING: Transforming the Discarded into Art.
+Tracy also works as an independent curator and is curating a booth for Arts Gowanus at The Other Art Fair New York, this summer.
+She curated an exhibition on Artsy, Art for Environmental and Climate Justice and a show for the Art Gowanus ArtWalk, UPCYCLING: Transforming the Discarded into Art.

 Tracy's work has been shown in galleries throughout the northeast and is part of private collections across the country.
 She works and lives in Brooklyn, New York.